Narrow Operator Models of Stellarator Equilibria in Fourier Zernike Basis: 3D ideal Magnetohydrostatic problem

-And the contravariant basis vectors are $\mathbf{e}^i = \pmb{\nabla} i = \frac{\mathbf{e}_j \times \mathbf{e}_k}{\sqrt{g}}$ with $(i, j, k)$ a cyclic permutation in $\{\rho, \theta, \zeta\}$.
-The last components required for solving equations~\eqref{eqn:momentum} to~\eqref{eqn:gauss} are three invariants: Any equilibrium needs some prescribed pressure profile $p(\rho)$, a rotational transform profile $\iota(\rho)$ or some current profile $c(\rho)$~\citet{Hirshman1985}, and optionally the plasma boundary can be enforced via $R(\rho=1)=R_\mathrm{b}$ and $Z(\rho=1)=Z_\mathrm{b}$, in which case the equilibrium is called \textit{fixed boundary}~\citep{Kruskal1958}.
+The last components required for solving equations~\eqref{eqn:momentum} to~\eqref{eqn:gauss} are three invariants: Any equilibrium needs some prescribed (isotropic) pressure profile $p(\rho)$, a rotational transform profile $\iota(\rho)$ or some current profile $c(\rho)$~\citep{Hirshman1985}, and optionally, the plasma boundary can be enforced via $R(\rho=1)=R_\mathrm{b}$ and $Z(\rho=1)=Z_\mathrm{b}$, in which case the equilibrium is called \textit{fixed-boundary}~\citep{Kruskal1958}.
+Additionally, the total toroidal flux through the torus $\psi_\mathrm{b}$ can be either specified or set to $1 \, \si{Wb}$ with later rescaling of other values.

 Finally, the output is an equilibrium magnetic field $\mathbf{B}$, determined by a balance between plasma pressure gradient and Lorentz force under the assumptions of nested magnetic surfaces inside a fixed plasma boundary.
-The relative strength of both forces is commonly described by a ratio, called plasma beta
+The relative strength of both forces is commonly described by a ratio, the \textit{plasma beta}

 with brackets denoting the volume average of some quantity $(\pmb{\cdot})$